How to get help

 In order to provide the most appropriate help for the circumstances of your situation we work with local agencies.
 If they feel you are struggling to put food on the table, they will issue you with a foodbank referral.
 The local agency can also provide long term support if needed to help address some of the issues behind the reasons for your crisis.
 Agencies we work with include: Citizens Advice, CAP (Christians Against Poverty), local schools, housing support officers, children’s centres, health visitors, social services and some local charities.

 1. Get in touch with us.

 If you call or email our foodbank we can talk through your situation and put you in touch with a relevant local agency.

 2. Arrange a visit to the referral agency.

-They will discuss your situation and supply you with a foodbank voucher where appropriate.
+They will discuss your situation and supply you with a foodbank referral where appropriate.

-If you can’t afford food, you can call 0808 2082138 for free (open Monday to Friday, 10am to 4pm).
-You’ll confidentially talk to a trained Citizens Advice agent and, if needed, they’ll issue you with a food bank voucher.
+If you can’t afford food, you can call 0808 2082138 for free (open Monday to Friday, 9am to 5pm).
+You’ll confidentially talk to a trained Citizens Advice agent and, if needed, they’ll issue you with a food bank referral.